pgriess/wsbench/README.md

 We can also send messages over each connection using the `-m NNN` option to indicate how many messages to send.
 The `-s NNN` option can be used to set the size of each message in bytes.
-When operating in this mode, the websocekt connection is guarnateed to remain open until all messages have been transmitted.
+When operating in this mode, the websocket connection is guarnateed to remain open until all messages have been transmitted.

 `wsbench` also supports execution of arbitrary JavaScript code to drive the interaction over the open socket (e.g. to send and receive messages) using the `-S FILE` option.
 This allows testing of rich, application-specific behavior.
+As a trivial example, the following file will send a `Hello` message for the first 10 connections and `world!` for each connection after and then close the connection.
+Note that the session function is invoked once for each web socket opened, so we keep our counter in the module scope.

+    var cnt = 0;

+    module.exports = function(ws) {
+        return function() {
+            ws.send((++cnt <= 10) ?
+'Hello' : 'world!');
+            ws.close();
+        };
+    };

 The complete usage is